garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 - The **27-inch 4K Gaming Monitor**, **Apple AirPods**, and **MacBook Air** contributed **85%** of total sales, amounting to **$22M** combined.

 ### Loyalty Program
-- By 2022, spending by loyalty and non-loyalty members reached equilibrium, but **non-loyalty members’ spending declined**.
+- By 2022, spending by loyalty and non-loyalty members reached equilibrium, but **non-loyalty members spending declined**.
 - **Loyalty members** showed consistent growth in **Average Order Value (AOV)**, surpassing non-loyalty members by 2021.

 ### Refund Rates